PettLe/battleship/README.md

 NOTES:
 -Fix placing ships in illegal position
-(Randomizer also breaks if it tries to put ship in wrong place multiple times)
+(Randomizer also breaks if it tries to put ship in wrong place multiple times) It probably also just checks one by one all the coordinates and makes it's decisions before fully sure if the placement is legal

 NOTE: There was a problem: Enemy's randomized movements doesn't for some reason recognize player's board, unless the ships are pre-rendered.